Jacky Alling

 Jacky Alling, as Senior Fellow for Philanthropy at the ASU Lodestar Center for Philanthropy and Nonprofit Innovation, works to grow the Center’s PhilanthropyMatters programming; serves as a resource to the staff team, Leadership Council and university on how to add value to the philanthropic culture of Arizona and beyond; and aids the Center in its mission to build the capacity of the social sector by enhancing the effectiveness of those who lead, manage and support nonprofit and philanthropic organizations.

+Jacky previously served as the interim executive director for the Arizona Commission on the Arts, an agency of the state of Arizona.
 Prior to her appointment with the Center, Jacky Alling was the Chief Philanthropy Officer at the Arizona Community Foundation.
 She served as a member of the executive staff and oversaw ACF’s donor services, new fund development, strategic grants, innovation prizes, education/scholarships and the various centers for corporate, sports and LGBTQ Philanthropy.

 Jacky currently serves on the board of the Arizona Grantmakers Forum.
-She previously served on the Leadership Council for the ASU Lodestar Center for Philanthropy and Nonprofit Innovation.
+She serves on the Leadership Council for the ASU Lodestar Center for Philanthropy and Nonprofit Innovation.
 She was a founding board member of the Alliance of Arizona Nonprofits, an organization established to support the work of nonprofits across the state.

 Previously Jacky has served as a Program Steering committee member for the national Council on Foundations and is a recent graduate of the national “Community Foundation Leads” Executive Leadership group.